Philadelphia Athletics: Legacy

 The Athletics played the Phillies for the first time in interleague play in June 2003 at Veterans Stadium.
-The Phillies invited former A's Eddie Joost and Gus Zernial to the games.
+The Phillies invited former Athletics Eddie Joost and Gus Zernial to the games.
 Connie Mack's daughter Ruth Mack Clark attended the first game.
 Former Florida U.S. Senator Connie Mack III, Mack's grandson, threw out the first ball.

 In turn, the Phillies played the Athletics in Oakland in June 2005.
 The A's invited Eddie Joost to throw out the first pitch before the series opening game on June 17, 2005.
 In 2011 the Athletics visited the Phillies at Citizens Bank Park for an interleague series in which the Phillies took two out of three games.

 There remains a level of nostalgia for the Athletics in the Philadelphia region.
 A Philadelphia Athletics Historical Society exists with an active website, and a local company called Shibe Vintage Sports sells retro Philadelphia Athletics gear.

+By 2022, the Athletics franchise had played in Oakland, California longer than Philadelphia.
+In 2023, the team announced its intention to move to Las Vegas, Nevada effective in 2028.

+In 2024 the team announced that it would move to West Sacramento for the 2025–2027 seasons.